ov-integrations/upsource_sync/README.md

 Features
 - creates new code reviews for "Ready for Review" Issues
 - updates Issue status when code review is closed
-- adds new commits to the reviews (before adding commits, remembers the current statuses of reviewers and restores or updates them after adding commits)
+- adds new commits to the reviews (restores statuses if there are no changes related to the review scope)
-  + Accept/RaiseConcern status is saved if the added commits do not contain file patterns corresponding to the reviewer
-  + Accept/RaiseConcern status is not saved if the added commits contain file patterns corresponding to the reviewer
 - assigns reviewer based on the file type
 - adds and removes review labels:
   + when creating a review, XXX label depending on the type of code will be added
   + when concern raised, !XXX label related to this reviewer will be added, XXX label will be removed
   + label "work in progress" is added when the Issue status changed back to "In Process"
   + label "current release" is added, when related Issue targeted for the next release and will be removed, when current release is tested in UAT and released in PROD

+Permissions for user Trackor Integration:
+- upsource
+  + Close Upsource Code Review
+  + Edit Upsource Content
+  + Edit Upsource Project
+  + View Upsource Content
+  + View Upsource Project

+- onevizion
+  + RE Issue trackor type

 To start integration, you need to fill file settings.json, example:
 ```